CNodeService API calls don't honor authoritative MN certificates

 In CNodeService, we use D1NodeService.isAdminAuthorized() to check for administrative authorization in calls like CNodeService.archive().
 Within that call, we also check for MN-level node administrative authorization using isNodeAdmin().
 However, isNodeAdmin() only checks to see if the cert subject is the subject of the local Member Node.
 It doesn't check to see if the cert subject matches the cert subject of the authoritativeMemberNode listed in the object's system metadata.

 We need to add another method, something like D1NodeService.isAuthoritativeNodeAdmin(), and in calls to the CN API, check the cert subject by getting the Node entry from the NodeList in the given environment that corresponds to the authoritativeMemberNode listed in SystemMetadata, and comparing the Node Subject to the cert Subject.

 This is a pretty critical bug fix since all CN calls using an MN Subject are likely going to fail.
 The Merritt ORE fixes are blocked by this issue.

-#2 Updated by Jing Tao almost 7 years ago
+#2 Updated by Jing Tao about 7 years ago

 - Status changed from New to Resolved